How to upload my website to hosting (FTP)

 Depending on the type of website, it may be necessary to modify certain configuration files:

-• WordPress: Edit the wp-config.php file and replace the old database details with the new cdmon database details.
+• WordPress: Edit the wp-config.php file and replace the old database details with the new database details in cdmon.

 define('DB_HOST', 'localhost');